fyfirman/eko-docs/src/content/docs/getting-started/configuration.md

 ## Node.js Environment

-In the Node.js environment, it is recommended to configure the apiKey in `.env`, example:
+In the Node.js environment, it is recommended to configure the API Key in `.env`, example:
 ```
 ANTHROPIC_API_KEY=your api key
 OPENAI_API_KEY=your api key